snowdon-dev/node-llm-test/README.md

 natural to a computer agent.
 The puzzle may involve few or many steps and may permit the usage of simple tool calls.
 The solution requires reasoning rather than computation, and the design eliminates reliance on memorization to ensure that the test cannot be solved by prior training.
-Please let me know if you encounter any issues.

 - See the web app at: <https://marketeer.snowdon.dev/tools/llmtest-online/>.
 - Don't want to keep running tests.
 Sign up to the periodic newsletter containing results from the leading agents.
 And stay informed without spinning up infra.
 Just email: <llmtest@snowdon.dev>.
+- Issue reports welcome.
+Just let me know.

 Commercial use of this code package requires permission—please contact me at
 <hello@snowdon.dev> if you intend to use it for such purposes.
 The web app,